gelso/BigButtonPlay/README.md

 ![Non-Commercial](https://img.shields.io/badge/Commercial%20Use-Prohibited-red)
 ![Open Source](https://img.shields.io/badge/Open%20Source-%E2%9D%A4-red)

-A simple, senior-friendly client-side tool to interact with YouTube's API.
+A simple, senior-friendly web application to interact with YouTube's API.

 **Designed specifically for older adults and users who are not comfortable with technology.** BigButtonPlay features only 2-3 large, clearly visible buttons to make using YouTube as simple as possible.